 Good writers don’t assume that they’re entirely sufficient in and of themselves.
 Good writers get input from good readers and editors.

-10. Revise Accordingly
+Step 10 Revise Accordingly

 Incorporate the feedback you receive into the manuscript.
-Then go back to step one.
+Then, go back to step one.
 Set it aside for a few days and then take stock.

 Where is this version of the book?
 Which of these steps do you need to revisit?